What’s the best cashmere detergent for your scarf

 - The best cashmere detergents review

 We love cashmere.
 It’s one of the softest and finest fabrics on Earth.
 It’s light, yet warm, and clothes made from it feel just perfect.
 We want to maintain this feeling for as long as possible.

 Properly washing your clothes is important.
-Even more, when talking about those made from high-end fabrics, such as cashmere.
-Let’s take a look at the do’s and don’ts of caring for your woolens, as well as compare the most prominent cashmere detergents available on the market.
+But the number of cleaning products available on the market may feel overwhelming.
+Let’s take a look at what makes a good or bad detergent for cashmere, as well as compare the most prominent cashmere detergents available on the market.

 Why you should use specialist detergents instead of homemade soap

 You may think that soap is as good as any other product for doing laundry, after all, its purpose is to clean things.
 While it’s true, we need to realize what soap is good for.
 When we use soap, we do it on non-porous surfaces, like our hands, the dishes, or the kitchen floor.
 Soap is perfect for these.

 But why not clothes?
 The answer lies in the chemical composition of soaps.
 Most are oil-based substances and oil has a tendency to get stuck in hard-to-clean areas.